Everything PR News

 The Panera Playbook: How a Bakery-Café Outflanked Chipotle and Owned the "Clean Food" Lane

 Panera is the most-studied — and most-imitated — fast-casual repositioning of the last decade.
-Everyone wants to know how a regional bakery-café operator outflanked Chipotle, owned the "clean food" lane in the answer engines, and built a brand that consumers now describe in language the company never had to buy.
+Everyone wants to know how a regional bakery-café operator outflanked Chipotle, owned the "clean food" lane in U.S. fast-casual, and built a brand that consumers now describe in language the company never had to buy.

 The Panera playbook is a communications case study.
 Not a menu story.